Video: Man struck, killed by car after EMTs mocked, released him

-Emergency responders were alerted to Tarashuck after a truck driver placed a call to 911, telling the dispatcher, “I don’t know if you are going to believe me or not, but I just had a naked guy come walk up on me on the side of the road and I think he jumped on my catwalk.”
+Emergency responders were alerted to Tarashuk after a truck driver placed a call to 911, telling the dispatcher, “I don’t know if you are going to believe me or not, but I just had a naked guy come walk up on me on the side of the road and I think he jumped on my catwalk.”

 Bodycam footage of the incident showed one of the responding deputies telling the truck driver at the scene, “I’m getting this thing passed down.
 He ain’t going to jail, I promise you that.
 This ain’t my fish.
 I’ll get him some medical help.”

 The conversation between the EMTs who responded to the medical request, Alison Harmon and Jamie Givens, was recorded on the deputy’s bodycam, as well.
-The pair demanded his name, and when Tarashuck did not respond, disparaged him.
+The pair demanded his name, and when Tarashuk did not respond, disparaged him.